TilliFe/Infermo/README.md

 Mojo currently operates on CPU only.
 GPU support will come soon!
 Infermo is currently still a Proof-of-Concept, if you encounter any bugs, feel free to create an issue or a PR.
 Thank you for your contribution. :)

 ## Available Operators
 The operators listed below are methods of the `Module` class, which orchestrates both forward and backward computations.
 Each operator accepts one or two `Tensor` objects as input.
+All binary operators accept differently shaped Tensors via broadcasting.

 - **matmul**: Performs matrix multiplication of two tensors.
 - **conv_2d**: Applies a 2D convolution over an input signal composed of several input planes.
 - **max_pool_2d**: Applies a 2D max pooling over an input signal composed of several input planes.
-- **sum**: Returns the sum of all elements in the input tensor.
+- **sum**: Computes the sum of all elements in the input tensor.
-- **softmax**: Applies a softmax function.
-It is applied to all slices along dim, and will re-scale them so that the element-wise sum is 1.
+- **softmax**: Applies a softmax function along the last dimension.
 - **mse**: Calculates the mean squared error between each element in the input x and target.
 - **ce**: Computes cross entropy loss, often used for classification problems.
 - **reshape**: Returns a tensor with the same data and number of elements as input, but with the specified shape.
-- **transpose**: Returns a tensor that is a transposed version of input.
-The given dimensions are swapped.
+- **transpose**: Transposes a Tensor along the last two dimensions.
 - **mean**: Computes the mean value along a list of dimensions.
 (TODO: backward)
 - **variance**: Computes the variance value along a list of dimensions.
 (TODO: backward)
 - **std**: Computes the standard deviation along a list of dimensions.
 (TODO: backward)